Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 ![image](https://github.com/user-attachments/assets/e30a7819-3c34-45e2-b606-7bd00578627f)

-An AWS CodeDeploy application (nextwork-devops-cicd) was created to automate EC2 deployments.
-A deployment group was set up, and an IAM role was configured to grant CodeDeploy permissions for managing EC2, S3, Auto Scaling, and CloudWatch logs.
+An AWS CodeDeploy application and deployment group were created, with IAM roles granting necessary permissions.
+The EC2 instance was tagged webserver for targeted deployment.

-To target the correct instance, the role: webserver tag was applied, allowing the CodeDeploy Agent to listen for deployment instructions.

-The web application was deployed using the S3 URI of the build artifact stored in the nextwork-devops-cicd bucket.
-Deployment success was verified by accessing the EC2 instance's Public IPv4 DNS in a browser.
+The application deployed from the S3 build artifact, verified by accessing the EC2 instance’s Public IPv4 DNS.

 ![Screenshot 2025-05-07 160512](https://github.com/user-attachments/assets/f1817f5b-b9b9-446a-803f-3ca0ce97b683)

 ### Pipeline Automation with AWS CodePipeline
 ![image](https://github.com/user-attachments/assets/9bae94d5-c77e-42f8-a0ed-cef6bd259d32)
 A three-stage AWS CodePipeline was set up to automatically handle software updates.
 The pipeline includes:

-Source Stage:
-- The pipeline monitors a GitHub repository for changes and automatically triggers upon detecting updates.
+1) The pipeline begins with the Source Stage, which continuously monitors GitHub for changes and triggers the pipeline when updates are detected.
  ![image](https://github.com/user-attachments/assets/66dbea8f-0da0-4d12-b4ff-38e627c97e45)

-Build:
-- AWS CodeBuild compiles and packages the application, ensuring the latest version is ready for deployment.
+2) Next, the Build Stage uses AWS CodeBuild to compile and package the application, ensuring the latest version is deployment-ready.
+Operating in Superseded mode, the pipeline processes only the most recent changes, preventing redundant builds and optimizing resource usage.
+IAM roles are automatically generated to grant necessary permissions for each service, improving both security and automation.
 ![image](https://github.com/user-attachments/assets/a29c887e-4e74-4052-ac88-c6c0a851c3c6)

-Deploy:
-- AWS CodeDeploy updates the EC2 instance seamlessly, ensuring zero-downtime deployment.
+3) Finally, the Deploy Stage utilizes AWS CodeDeploy to update the EC2 instance seamlessly.
+This ensures a zero-downtime deployment, allowing users to access the latest version of the software without disruptions.
 ![image](https://github.com/user-attachments/assets/b18346a7-4947-4f42-b069-750bf73f83de)

-Operating in Superseded mode, the pipeline processes only the latest changes, preventing redundant builds.
-IAM roles were automatically created to provide the required permissions for each service, boosting both security and automation.

-To validate the end-to-end workflow, a front-end change to the index.jsp file was pushed to GitHub, triggering the pipeline to detect the update, build the application, deploy it and reflect the changes live, without manual intervention.
-This automation streamlines the development workflow, reducing deployment time and minimizing human error.
+The entire pipeline streamlines software delivery while enhancing efficiency, security, and reliability.
 ![Screenshot 2025-05-07 164933](https://github.com/user-attachments/assets/4e4b85f0-5e4a-4c26-a744-160e209002c8)